robots-make-art-too/GROUP16_multiverse_of_madness/Group_Discussion.md

 - Jasmin - Since we need an AR engine that uses camera as well as phone sensors, Spark AR can be of great help.
 Has a node-based programming style with Javascript integration.
 Solves the issue of platform as end product would be an instagram filter.
 - Would it be okay to use another software though?
 Email interaction with professor...
  -Xin- Skeptical about base idea.
 Proposes second idea - We scan a picture and present a 3D model for it.
 Can also use Unity.
 - Everyone voted.
 Sticked to the initial idea of cosmic artwork.
-Agreed on use of Unity.
+- Mishal - Agreed on use of Unity.
  -Xin - Worried about how would sky replacement work.
 Logic behind the working of it?
 Any working example?
 - Jasmin - Explained the concept of luma/color keying where similar pixels get masked out of image breaking it into foreground/background.
 Have achieved the effect in Max Jitter for a DATT project and softwares like After Effects and Premier Pro.
 - As professor suggested in mail, everyone agreed on no need to necessarily worry about the implementation yet and work on ideas and scope for the current Phase.